a-s-t-e-y-a/obsidian_vault_backup/1-RoughNotes/LINUX_NETWORKING/networking through linux.md

 it is contains all the backend logic related to socket consider struct socket as the door and struct sock is the engine that powers that door

-sometimes we call struct sock as INET socket in linux becuse it's used for internet proo
+sometimes we call struct sock as INET socket in linux becuse it's used for internet protocols

+### struct sk_buff

+This is how kernel represent a network packet every info like